ESR7 - Mohamed Osman

 Progress of the project

-ESR7’s project has carried out a scoping review about the state-of-the-art of the used camera systems to support the self-management activities at home among the people with multiple chronic conditions.
-This scoping review has highlighted insightful information about the different used camera systems which varied between telemedicine platforms with an implemented camera (RGB sensors), robots (including service and social robots with embedded RGB sensors) and wearable cameras which capture a first-person view.
-The scoping review also reported the different aspect of the self-management activities that the camera systems helped to support; the reported challenges of these camera systems from the users’ perspective and the different multimorbidity patterns among the participants.
-Moreover, ESR7 has collaborated with ESR8 in developing a scoping review about the application of the behavioural change theory to the design, development, and implementation of camera systems to support the multiple chronic conditions self-management at home.
+Within year one of the fellowship, ESR7 conducted a scoping review on the state-of-the-art of the used camera systems to support the self-management activities at home among the people with multiple chronic conditions.
+This scoping review highlighted insightful information about the different used camera systems which varied between telemedicine platforms with an implemented camera (RGB sensors), robots (including service and social robots with embedded RGB sensors) and wearable cameras which capture a first-person view.
+The scoping review also reported the different aspect of self-management activities that the camera systems helped to support; the reported challenges of these camera systems from the users’ perspective and the different multimorbidity patterns among the participants.
+Moreover, ESR7 collaborated with ESR8 to advance their scoping review and began work on a scoping review on the application of the behavioural change theory to the design, development, and implementation of camera systems to support the multiple chronic conditions self-management at home.

 About the ESR